katyukha/odoo-rpc-client/docs/source/intro.rst

         >>> # modules imported at start-up of session, do this
         >>> session.start_up_imports.add('attendance')

-As You see above, to use plugin (or extension), just import it module (better at startu-up)
+As You see above, to use plugin (or extension), just import it's module (better at startu-up)

 --------------